msg-byu/enumlib/support/DEVELOPMENT.md

 * There might be some good ideas in this paper DOI 10.1186/s13321-016-0129-3, Supercell program: a combinatorial structure-generation approach for the local-level modeling of atomic substitutions and partial occupancies in crystals Kirill Okhotnikov, Thibault Charpentier, and Sylvian Cadars

+====

+July 19 2019

+The `equivalencies` variable in the main routine functions (in the case of surfaces) to remove atoms that are equivalent by reflections through the slab.
+Effectively, these duplicate sites are removed before the enumeration and than added back in after the enumeration.
+I'm (GLWH) attempting to do something very similar with the inactive sites